All Episodes

 We'll get to your phone calls here.

-And remember, Open Line Friday, whenever we go to the phones, the uh content of the program is yours.
+And remember, Open Line Friday, whenever we go to the phones, the content of the program is yours.

 Talk about whatever you want.

-It's a it's a golden opportunity.
+It's a golden opportunity.

-Uh you should take advantage of it.
+You should take advantage of it.

-All right, now here's more evidence of a civil war that is brewing.
+Now, here's more evidence of a civil war that is brewing.

-And uh Ram Emanuel supposedly demanding bipartisanship, trying to get Republicans, the blue dog conservative Democrats so called, get them on board to try to get Republicans in the Senate.
+The civil war of the fringe left angry at Obama making deals with big pharma and Rahm Emmanuel supposedly demanding bipartisanship, trying to get Republicans, the blue dog conservative Democrats, so-called, get them on board to try to get Republicans in the Senate.

-You know, we don't need the Republicans, and they're right, by the way, about that.
+And they're right, by the way, about that.

-Now Krugman, he's one of these guys Obama's talking about in August, all wee weed up in the beltways.
+Now, Krugman, he's one of these guys Obama's talking about in August, all weeweed up in the Beltways.

-And it's according to Bob Gibbs, the spokesman for Obama, Paul Krugman's a bedwetter.
+According to Bob Gibbs, the spokesman for Obama, Paul Krugman's a bedwetter.

 The title of this is Obama's Trust Problem.